wanderview/node-netbios-name-service/README.md

     unique name.
   * `ttl` {Number} The time-to-live of the node.
   * `type` {String} The mode of the node such as 'broadcast' or 'hybrid'.

+### service.on('error', error)

+An event emitted when unhandled exceptional conditions occur.
+Normally this will only be things like failing to bind network sockets, etc.

+* `error` {Object}  The `Error` object

 [RFC1001]: http://tools.ietf.org/rfc/rfc1001.txt
 [RFC1002]: http://tools.ietf.org/rfc/rfc1002.txt